lukalafaye/lukalafaye.github.io/_posts/2020-06-09-fusion-energy.md

 For that, we would need to keep gas at a temperature of 150 million degrees!
 It seems impossible although it has already been done using a magnetic field and what is called a magnetic torus-shaped bottle.
 In fact, in 1997, the World's biggest fusion experiment took place at JET and we were able to produce 16 megawatts of energy.
 To give you a better picture of what that number represents, 200 tons of uranium is normally required to produce just 1 megawatt.

 In conclusion, fusion is definitely possible.
-When will we be able to convert fusion energy into electricity?
+What is still unkown as of today is when we will be able to convert fusion energy into electricity.
 Scientists predict that this will be possible by 2040.

 <div style="max-width:854px"><div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://embed.ted.com/talks/steven_cowley_fusion_is_energy_s_future" width="854" height="480" style="position:absolute;left:0;top:0;width:100%;height:100%" frameborder="0" scrolling="no" allowfullscreen></iframe></div></div>